enormandeau/guideseq_ibis/README.md

 ## TODO

-- Start version system (only with tags on GitHub, no vx.y.z in text?)
-- Permit differences in alien and dsODN sequences
-- Remove reads with multiple dsODN
+* Remove reads with multiple dsODN
-- Compress samfiles if big (to `.sam.gz`, not `.bam`)
+* Annotates DSBs with nearest gene and distance
+* Improve `validate_project.sh`

+- Test different params for DBS identification
 - Permit errors in UMI+SEQ+POS when deduplicating?
-- Test different params for DBS identification
-- Annotates DSBs with nearest gene and distance
+  - UMI+SEQ is risky, but maybe ±2 for POS?

+?
+Start version system (only with tags on GitHub, no vx.y.z in text?)
-- Process files from biggest to smallest with parallel (to reduce time) or in version-sort order (more logical for step reports)?
+?
+Process files from biggest to smallest with parallel (to reduce time) or in version-sort order (more logical for step reports)?
+?
+Compress samfiles if big (to `.sam.gz`, not `.bam`)?

 ## Description